MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/configure-network-connections-windows-defender-antivirus.md

 | *Universal Telemetry Client*	| Used by Windows to send client diagnostic data; Windows Defender Antivirus uses this for product quality monitoring purposes	| This update uses SSL (TCP Port 443) to download manifests and upload diagnostic data to Microsoft that uses the following DNS endpoints:   * vortex-win.data.microsoft.com  * settings-win.data.microsoft.com|

 >[!IMPORTANT]
-> As a cloud service is required that the computer has access to internet the firewall and traffic can hit the ATP, machine learning services.
+> As a cloud service is required so that the computer has access to internet the firewall and traffic can hit the ATP machine learning services.

 ## Validate connections between your network and the cloud